potassco/clorm/docs/clorm/quickstart.rst

 classes.
 Clorm provides the :class:`~clorm.Predicate` base class for this purpose; a :class:`~clorm.Predicate` sub-class defines a direct mapping to an underlying ASP logical predicate.
-The parameters of the predicate are specified using a number of *fields*, similar to a standard Python ``dataclass``.
+The parameters of the predicate are specified using a number of *fields*, similar to the definition of a standard Python ``dataclass``.
 In the Clorm context the fields can be thought of as *term definitions*, as they define how a logical *term* is converted to, and from, a Python object.

 ASP's *logic programming* syntax allows for three primitive types: integer, string, and constant.
 From the Python side this corresponds to the standard types ``int`` and ``str``, as